danielfm/danielfm.github.io/content/my-setup.md

 #### YubiKey 5 NFC and Ledger Nano S

-I use [YubiKey](https://www.yubico.com/) as my main hardware token, and keep the Ledger Nano in a safe place as a backup.
+I use [YubiKey](https://www.yubico.com/br/product/yubikey-5-nfc/) as my main hardware token, and keep the [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s) in a safe place as a backup.
 I might buy myself another YubiKey in the future and keep the Ledger only for handling cryptocurrencies.

 The YubiKey build quality is great.
 The performance is decent (much faster than in Leger Nano S), and I feel much safer using these devices than I felt when I had to rely on other methods for multi-factor verification.
 I also no longer have to keep private SSH and PGP keys available in my computer's file system, and the U2F / WebAuthn support is great.